-I'm British, in my early 60's and until I retired worked as a software developer for ARM Ltd
+I'm British, in my late 60's and until I retired worked as a software developer for ARM Ltd

 I have a BSc (Hons) degree in Computer Science.
 I'm a Chartered Engineer and was a